 What kind of plastics can you produce?

 UPM BioVerno naphtha is a drop-in solution.
 This means it works identically to fossil-based naphtha in all chemical industry solutions.
-There are no restrictions to the ratio in use.
-UPM BioVerno naphtha end uses cover packaging, consumer goods, fibres and textiles, and much more.
+UPM BioVerno naphtha can be used in various end uses, for example in packaging, consumer goods, fibres and textiles, and much more.

 UPM BioVerno naphtha cases

 UPM Raflatac Forest Film™ - From pulp residue to sustainable film

 In recent years, customers have demanded packaging solutions that use sustainable alternatives to the more traditional fossil-based plastics.

 Bioplastics have existed for some time, but they may not be compatible with other packaging materials and can be found lacking when qualities such as airtightness and water resistance are required.
 Furthermore, while such materials are made from biomass, they tend to require virgin raw materials for production.